schellingerhout/schellingerhout.github.io/_posts/2017-07-24-getting-started-with-r2.md

 combined_integer
 ```

-Try a variable of combined characters on your own.
+Try a variable of combined `characters` type on your own.

 ## Coercing